fromtimeimportsleep/Sem4/README.md

 - **CS 219** - Demand Paging, Swap space, Page faults
 - **CS 208** - Kleene's theorem, Equivalence between Regular expressions and NFA without epsilon, Using DFA's to show equivalence between two regular expressions
 - **CS 240** - Decision trees with and without using sklearn

+## Tuesday

+- **CS 208** - Product construction for Automata with given DFA or NFA, Closure property of RL, Substitution Languages and their automata
+- **CS 218** - Example where we use negative edge Graphs, Bellman Ford algorithm, Space efficent variant
+- **CS 219** - VA and PA caches, Thrashing, Page replacement policies, FIFO, LRU, complexity in implementation

+## Wednesday

+- **CS 217** - Backpropagation, forward pass and backward pass, Regularizations such as early stopping, dropout

 # Timetable